How We Scored Organic Wine Exchange

 - Fewer international options

-Organic Wine Exchange is not trying to compete with Naked Wines on volume or California Wine Club on name recognition.
+Organic Wine Exchange is not trying to compete on volume.
 It has a specific, genuine point of view: organic and biodynamic wine, sourced carefully, from producers whose farming reflects their values.
-That’s it.
-And within that scope, it’s done exceptionally well.
+Within that scope, it’s done exceptionally well.

 The customization is the first thing that distinguishes it.
-When you build your subscription, you can specify wine type, region, grape variety, and specific certifications (organic, biodynamic, no-sulfites-added, vegan).
+You can specify wine type, region, grape variety, and specific certifications.
 If you want French white wines with no Chardonnay, biodynamic only, under 13% alcohol — you can configure that.
 No mainstream wine club comes close to this level of subscriber control.
-Most clubs offer you red, white, or mixed and call it personalization.

 What Organic Certification Actually Means Here

 Organic Wine Exchange stocks only wines with recognized third-party certification — USDA Organic, Demeter Biodynamic, or equivalent European standards.
-They don’t stock wines that claim to be “made with organic grapes” or “natural” without verification.
+They don’t stock wines that merely claim to be “natural” without verification.
 That distinction matters when you’re paying for certification compliance.

 Verdict

 Score: 8.7 / 10.
 The best organic wine subscription in the US by a clear margin.
-The customization is genuine, the certifications are real, and the team knows their producers.
 For anyone who prioritises farming ethics alongside wine quality, this is the right choice.
-Check our guide to organic and biodynamic wine if you’re new to the distinctions.

 Ready to Join Organic Wine Exchange?